ejoncas/zd-search-challenge/README.md

 ## Requirements

 * [Java 12](https://www.oracle.com/technetwork/java/javase/downloads/jdk12-downloads-5295953.html).
-If you are on Mac and you use `brew`, you can install it as follows:
+If you are on Mac, `brew` can be used for installing it.

 ```
 brew cask install java
 ```

 * This project uses [maven wrapper](https://github.com/takari/maven-wrapper) as the build tool.
-So everything else you need will be provided by  `./mvnw` command or `./mvnw.cmd` if on Windows.
+So everything else required in terms of libraries will be provided by  `./mvnw` command or `./mvnw.cmd` if on Windows.

 ## Compile